XRPLF/xrpl-dev-portal/content/tutorials/use-specialized-payment-types/use-checks/cash-a-check-for-an-exact-amount.md

 As long as the Check is in the ledger and not expired, the specified recipient can cash it to receive any exact amount up to the amount specified in the Check by sending a [CheckCash transaction][] with an `Amount` field.
 You would cash a Check this way if you want to receive a specific amount, for example to pay off an invoice or bill exactly.

-The specified recipient can also [cash the check for a flexible amount](cash-a-check-for-a-flexible-amount.html).
+The specified recipient can also [cash the check for a flexible amount](cash-a-check-for-a-flexible-amount.md).

 {% set cash_exact_n = cycler(* range(1,99)) %}

 ## Prerequisites

-{% include '_snippets/checkcash-prereqs.md' %} <!--#{ fix md highlighting_ #}-->
+{% partial file="/_snippets/checkcash-prereqs.md" /%}

 ## {{cash_exact_n.next()}}.
 Prepare the CheckCash transaction

 Figure out the values of the [CheckCash transaction][] fields.
-To cash a check for an exact amount, the following fields are the bare minimum; everything else is either optional or can be [auto-filled](transaction-common-fields.html#auto-fillable-fields) when signing:
+To cash a check for an exact amount, the following fields are the bare minimum; everything else is either optional or can be [auto-filled](../../../references/protocol/transactions/common-fields.md#auto-fillable-fields) when signing:

 | Field             | Value                     | Description                  |
 |:------------------|:--------------------------|:-----------------------------|